Cupra Formentor e-Hybrid Review

 • Fuel economy: 188.3 MPG

 “The Formentor eHybrid 245 is a daft car, really.
-A ‘sporty’ PHEV?
-That's an oxymoron, surely?
-But this channels cars like the old turbocharged Subaru Forester which makes no sense but is hilarious fun.
+A ‘sporty’ hybrid SUV?
+That doesn't make any sense.
+But this reminds me of the old turbocharged Subaru Forester which is is hilarious fun and practical at the same time.
 And so I inexplicably love it.”

 Nicki Says